Natural dynamical reduction of the three-body problem: Reduction

 \presub {\bf Bi-complex $w$}.
 In order to account for plane rotations, it is useful to complexify the plane, so that rotations would be represented by a phase multiplication.
 By complexification one means that any 2 vector $\vec{\rho}$ is mapped onto a complex number $\vec{\rho} \to \rho := \vec{\rho} \cdot \( \hat{x} + i\, \hat{y} \)$.
 Similarly, the 2d $j$-complex vector $\vec{w}$, defined in \eqref{def:w}, is mapped onto a so-called bi-complex number \be \vec{w} \to w = \vec{w} \cdot \( \hat{x} + i\, \hat{y} \) \ee which is of the form $w = a + b\, i + c\, j + d \, i j$.
 The imaginary unit $i$ represents a quarter rotation in the $(x,y)$ plane.
 Hence, $i,j$ are commuting imaginary units, namely $i^2=j^2=-1$ and $ i\, j = j\, i$.
 For more on the algebraic structure of bi-complex numbers, and their application to the isotropic oscillator of mechanics, see appendix \ref{app:bicomplex}.

 Let us introduce a natural basis for the $w$ space.
 Evaluating the $w$ variable \eqref{def:w-bi} for a right-handed and a left-handed equilateral triangles of unit sides motivates the definitions \be e_R := \frac{\sqrt{3}}{2} \( 1+ i\, j\) \qquad e_L := \frac{\sqrt{3}}{2} \( 1- i\, j\) ~, \ee where for concreteness, the equilateral triangles are chosen to be oriented such that the height from edge 2---3 to vertex 1 is pointed along $+\hat{x}$ within the $(x,y)$ plane.
+Algebraically, $e_R, \, e_L$ are characterized as being zero divisors of the bi-complex ring (see Appendix \ref{app:bicomplex}), and thereby are natural.

 \presub {\bf Spherical coordinates for $w$}.
 Considering $w$ space as a 2d complex vector space over complex numbers involving $i$, namely $\IC[i]^2$, one can expand a general state $w$ in the $e_R,\, e_L$ basis as follows \be w = r\, e^{i \psi_0}\, ~. \ee The definition of $\psi_0$ can be changed into $\psi = \psi_0 + \chi(\theta, \phi)$, which is a gauge transformation.
 The variable $r$ sets the overall triangle scale, $\psi \sim \psi + 2\pi$ is an overall rotation angle, $\theta \in [0,\pi]$ determines the relative magnitudes of the right and left components, and finally $\phi \sim \phi + 2 \pi$ is the relative phase of the right and left components.
 Altogether $r,\theta,\phi,\psi$ are spherical coordinates for $w \in \IC[i]^2$.